Man Mourning His Cat Gets Letter From A Stranger Who Loved Him Too

 As it turns out, Bear had helped fill a void in that stranger's life.

-"He really made an impression with our neighbor," said Ewels.
+"He really made an impression with our neighbor," Ewels said.
 "She rehearsed her university thesis to him and she had no one else to talk to.
 It makes his death even more poignant."

 Though it's heartbreaking that Bear's life ended too soon, there's bittersweet beauty in knowing that his final act was bringing together two people who might otherwise have remained strangers forever.
-Their first meeting will be to say goodbye to the cat they both love, said Ewels:
+Their first meeting will be to say goodbye to the cat they both love, Ewels said:

 "She is now coming over tomorrow to visit Bear's grave."